bthate/botlib/README.rst

 ::

- > tail -f /var/log/syslog | okcmd udp
+ > tail -f /var/log/syslog | bot cmd udp

 to send the tail output to the IRC channel, send a udp packet to the bot: